helincao618/helincao618.github.io/_pages/about.md

 My research interests lie in the perception and understanding of 3D environments for robotics.
 Specifically, I am interested in:

-- Representation Learning for Scene Completion;
+- Representation Learning on Scene Completion;
+- Uncertainty Study on Scene Completion
-- Categorical & Instance & Open-world semantics representation for the 3D environment;
+- Generative model for 3D Scene;
-- Perception for robot manipulation and navigation.
+- Embodied Artificial Intelligence.

 I am incredibly thankful to my collaborators and mentors, and enjoy exploring new domains through collaborations.
 If you have questions or would like to work together, feel free to reach out through email!